Synthetixio/SIPs/content/srs/sr-2.md

 This proposal outlines a plan to overhaul and improve Synthetix’s governance and operations to ultimately improve the performance of the project.
 Additionally, it touches on a vision forward for Synthetix to regain prominence and significance within crypto and DeFi.
 Its primary aim is to reinvigorate the Synthetix ecosystem and return it to relevance, importance, and prominence within the DeFi ecosystem.

 __The outcome of this proposal should reflect the will of the SNX token holder__.
-Should token holders share similar frustrations at the project’s direction this last 12 months, the limited communications, the lack of vision (has anyone seen a team generated 2024 roadmap?) and the continued delays in development, this proposal provides an opportunity to act and bring about change.
+Should token holders share similar frustrations at the project’s direction this last 12 months, the limited communications, the lack of vision (has anyone seen a team-generated 2024 roadmap?) and the continued delays in development, this proposal provides an opportunity to act and bring about change.

 ## Motivation